zdravkostanin1/Calculator/README.md

 # calculator_flutter

-This is my first project made from sratch with Flutter & Dart - a simple mobile Calculator
+This is my first project made from scratch with Flutter & Dart - a simple mobile Calculator